richardcyrus/bamazon-cli/docs/README.md

 #### Product Id and Quantity Validation

 This demonstration shows input validation for the product Id.
-This is when the customer enters and Id for something that is not in the list displayed.
+This is when the customer enters an Id for something that is not in the list displayed.

 ![Validation for the selected product to purchase](images/customer/customer-invalid-product-id.gif)

 This demonstration shows input validation for the stock amount.
 Primarily for those cases where the customer attempts to purchase more than are available in stock.

 ![Validation for the quantity to purchase](images/customer/customer-invalid-quantity.gif)